tolgraven/metabuffer.nvim/README.md

-highlighting group, so should support everything vim does), and not requiring (but allowing) one to remembe a bunch of arcane syntax and formulate a query solely by typing, but equally by 'tapping' things - pointing at them going filter out stuff like this, filter out that - it aims to not just make finding easier, but editing too.
-Minimizing context switches by not chasing files and regions within them, but simply pulling up what's relevant, and working on that.
+highlighting group, so should support everything vim does), and not requiring (but allowing) one to remembe a bunch of arcane syntax and formulate a query solely by typing, but equally by 'tapping' things - pointing at them going filter out all stuff like this (comments, and docstrings, say), require that ('everything else in function bodies') - it aims to not just make finding easier, but editing too.
+Minimizing context switches by not chasing files and regions within them, but simply pulling up what's relevant, and working on it.
 Since a metabuffer, once out of prompt and back in normal mode, is simply a buffer like any other, all regular editing tools stay available, including plugins and external ones.

 Navigation and refactoring are the obvious applications, but I think this concept of keeping metadata for each line and keeping track of its origin and